Medical Debt

 Comment to CFPB on Medical Debt Credit Reporting

 In June of 2024, the Federal Consumer Financial Protection Bureau (CFPB) released a proposed ruling on the elimination of medical debt from certain credit reporting.
 Our comment letter urges the CFPB to adopt this proposed ruling with two additions: to include debt incurred on medical credit cards, and for the ban on reporting to be expanded to include credit reports used for tenant and employment screening.
-Click for Full Letter
+Click here for the full letter.

 2024 Legislative Session: HB832/SB839 and HB328 Bill Signing